-Mark Suppelsa is the co-anchor of WGN News at Four, Five, Nine and Ten.
+Mark Suppelsa is the co-anchor of the WGN Evening News at Five and Six and WGN News at Nine and Ten.
 He first joined the WGN-TV team in July 2008, but has been working in the TV news business for 33 years.

 Prior to joining WGN-TV, Mark spent five years at Fox O&O, WFLD, anchoring Fox News Chicago at Nine.
 He spent ten years at Chicago’s NBC O&O, WMAQ-TV as a weekend anchor, reporter and early evening news anchor.